 The reverse lunge can be an awesome lunge variation for lifters wanting to improve their unilateral leg strength and they can be great for loading and biasing the glutes.

-Reverse Lunge Benefits
+How To Reverse Lunge

 If you’re thinking about experimenting and using reverse lunges in your program, then it’s a good idea to familiarize yourself with some of the main benefits of performing reverse lunges.